mathigon/textbooks/README.md

 * `concepts.yaml` (optional) contains parts of Mathigon's internal knowledge tree for this topic.

-The [shared folder](tree/master/content/shared) contains biographies, glossary and assets used by multiple chapters.
+The [shared directory](content/shared) contains biographies, glossary and assets used by multiple chapters.

 Every chapter is divided into multiple steps, each with a unique ID.
 These IDs are used as function names in `functions.js` when exporting the setup code for every section.

+The [server directory](server) contains a simplified version of Mathigon's web server.
+It is used for local testing, but should not usually be modified.

 ![](https://mathigon.org/images/unused/divider-3.png)